 The purpose of these Procedures is to establish the minimum requirements for the manner and form in which retailers and DNSPs must provide metering data to a retail customer, or their customer authorised representative, in response to a request for metering data from the retail customer or customer authorised representative.

-These Procedures apply to retailers and Distribution Network Service Providers (DNSPs) responding to requests from a retail customer, or their customer authorised representative, for their metering data from the retail customer’s metering installation, made under NER clause 7.7(a)(7).
+These Procedures apply to retailers and DNSPs responding to requests from a retail customer, or their customer authorised representative, for their metering data from the retail customer’s metering installation, made under NER clause 7.15.5(d) and 7.15.5(f).

 These Procedures must specify the: